telerik/blazor-docs/components/grid/export/events.md

 ## OnAfterExport

-The `OnAfterExport` event fires after the [OnBeforeExport](#onbeforeexport) event, and before the actual file is provided to the user.
-You can use the event to configurate the file.
+The `OnAfterExport` event fires after [OnBeforeExport](#onbeforeexport) and before the generated file is provided to the user.
+You can use the event to make changes to the exported file.
 The event handler receives a `GridAfterExcelExportEventArgs` or `GridAfterCsvExportEventArgs` object, depending on the type of export, which provides the following fields:

 ### For Excel Export